What Products do I need to Order?

 Spraying:

 Most modern bumpers are made out of a rubberized material.
 If the paint and primer has been scraped off, the bare bumper surface will need to be primed.
-You should order both the Bulldog Adhesion Promoter and the Rubberized Primer for a proper repair.
-The Bulldog Adhesion Promoter is necessary for proper paint adhesion.
-The Rubberized Primer is specifically made for non-metal applications.
-The rubberized primer can only be used on non-metal surfaces.
-Fiberglass parts can be treated just like metal parts.
+You should order the SEM Adhesion Promoter.
+The SEM Adhesion Promoter is necessary for proper paint adhesion.
+Our regular primer can be used on rubberized bumpers and fiberglass.

 Getting the bumper ready for paint